benckx/ouistiti/README.md

 * Rotate with **B** (counter-clockwise) and **N** (clockwise)
 * Rotate on "world axis" (from player's perspective, the world rotates) by holding right click + keep left Control pressed
-* Rotate on "camera axis" (from player's perspective, camera rotates like a security camera) by holding right click + keep left Shift pressed
+* Rotate on camera axis (from player's perspective, camera rotates like a security camera) by holding right click + keep left Shift pressed

 It's assumed the floor is in the XY plane.